 Emporia Presbyterian Manor employee tests positive for COVID-19

-We have notified the Flint Hills Community Health Department and will continue with weekly surveillance testing.
+We have notified the Flint Hills Community Health Department and will follow their guidance.
+At this time, visitation remains open.

 All employees are encouraged to follow CDC guidelines and best practices as these are continually updated.
 The community regularly reinforces with all staff that an employee should not report to work if he or she is experiencing symptoms of a respiratory illness or not feeling well.